Taykun345/skin-PLi-MetrixHD-WPstyle-mod/README.md

-MetrixHD adapted for OpenPli images
+MetrixHD Modification by Taykun345 for OpenPli images
 =================================================

 Skin Author: iMaxxx
-First modification: BiNiCKNiCH
-OpenPli adaptation: Taykun345 & ckone
+First modification: BiNiCKNiCH from gigablue-support.net OpenPli adaptation: Taykun345 & ckone from openpli.org
-Additional mods&modifications: Area51
+Additional modifications: Area51 from et-view-support.com
 Some icons are made by ckone&area51

 Use only with XPicons (transparent light).